c1lc1l/word-bot/README.md

 ## Installation

-To set up this project on your local machine or EC2 instance:
+To set up this project on your local machine:

 1. Clone this repository:
     ```bash